-While most business remotely control devices that are close to reach, all of the above mentioned device management tasks are also applicable when you want to remotely control unattended Android devices.
+While most business remotely control Android that are close to reach, all of the above mentioned device management tasks are also applicable when you want to remotely control unattended Android devices.
 In addition, AirDroid Business MDM solution supports root, non-root, and easy remote control to help you quickly set up your devices without any hassle.
-It also offers total control for your Android, requiring no one’s permission before accessing a device remotely.
+It also offers complete control for your Android, letting you remotely access Android without permissions.

 Centralized Dashboard: Admin Console